 Who are the protestors who are effecting change?
-They’re not just politicians or activists, but everyday people.
-These 7 protestors have had enough, and they fought for justice in their own way.
-Read on to find out more about these amazing individuals.
+They’re not just politicians or activists but everyday people.
+These seven protestors have had enough and fought for justice in their way.
+Read on to find out more about these outstanding individuals.

-These people are known for their protests and their accomplishments afterward, which makes them truly inspirational figures in our world today.
+These people are known for their protests and accomplishments afterward, making them inspirational figures in our world today.
 These seven have in common that they were able to use their voices to make change happen.

-As a result, many famous protestors in history have had an impact on society.
+As a result, many famous protestors in history have impacted society.
 Some examples include Nelson Mandela, Gandhi, and Rosa Parks.
 These people are known for their protests and their accomplishments afterward, which makes them truly inspirational figures in our world today.

-3) Mahatma Gandhi Gandhi led India’s non-violent civil disobedience movement against British colonial rule while also advocating nonviolent resistance as a form of self-defense against oppression.
+Gandhi led India’s nonviolent civil disobedience movement against British colonial rule while also advocating nonviolent resistance as self-defense against oppression.

 I don’t believe in standing byMalala Yousafzai

 They all took very different approaches to their causes, but they had one thing in common: they were willing to sacrifice everything for what they believed in.
-These three individuals are remembered today as some of the most influential activists around the globe because of their dedication and commitment to making a change.
+These three individuals are remembered today as some of the most influential global activists because of their dedication and commitment to making a change.

 These are just a few of the many people who have stood up and fought for what they believe in.
 From Martin Luther King Jr. to Malcolm X, these brave souls sacrificed their lives so that we could live ours free from prejudice and discrimination.
 We owe it to them to keep fighting; we owe it to ourselves to work towards equality, freedom, and justice for all.